httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 * Upload-Complete and Upload-Length are no longer required on offset retrieval responses.
 * Remove discouragement against sending requests after expiration.
 * Clarify how upload offset is inferred from responses.
+* Disallow successful responses indicating an incomplete upload when the request indicated completion.

 ## Since draft-ietf-httpbis-resumable-upload-11
 {:numbered="false"}